mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.

-Some of these low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC.
-The QUIC implementations of the sender and receiver can use an extension to add this information to QUICs as described in {{optional-extensions}}.
+Some low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver, which is unavailable in QUIC {{!rfc9000}} without extensions.
+The
+QUIC implementations of the sender and receiver can use an extension to add this information to QUIC as described in {{optional-extensions}}.
 An alternative to these dedicated real-time media congestion-control algorithms that QUIC implementations could support without the need for a protocol extension is the Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service